minprog/programmeren-2/problems/adventure-more/adventure.md

     - note that you can use the existing `get_long_description`!

+## Step 7: Adding "objects"

+Now that you are sure the game is playable using the Tiny and Small maps, let's implement the remaining feature needed to be able to play the Crowther map as well.
+As seen above, the data file contains descriptions for objects that are placed in the game (each in a default room) and then picked up, taken along, and dropped again by the player.
+The Crowther game is designed in a way that some routes can only be taken when the player is carrying certain objects.

+To do this:

+- you must implement a new `Item` class that represents objects within the game (it should be obvious that it would not be advisable to name a class `Object`, hence the alternative that we propose here).
+Place it in its own file `item.py`.

+- then you should add variables such that each `Room` object can "contain" or point to several `Item` objects.
+And, because a game item cannot only reside in a given room, but also be picked up and kept by the player, you should also create a place in the `Adventure` class to contain `Item` objects.

+- then you need to make sure objects are loaded from the data file and place into the correct initial rooms after loading.

+- and finally, you must implement user interface code for items, in particular by modifying the `LOOK` command and implementing `TAKE` and `DROP` commands.
+But, note that you should always call methods on the `Adventure` class to do these actions!
+Do not directly manipulate elements (variables) from that class or from other classes.

-## Step 7: Synonyms
+## Step 8: Synonyms

 Implement Synonyms.
 Note that your adventure game does not implement all commands in the synonyms data file!
-Implement it in such a way that everything still works as expected, and do not accept commands like `I` or `INVENTORY`!
+Implement it in such a way that everything still works as expected!
 In this case, it's advisable to not write a full class to manage synonyms, but use a standard dictionary instead.
+We can do this because the synonyms are not really part of the game itself, but more of the user interface for the game.

-## Step 8: Check your work
+## Step 9: Check your work

 Have a good look at the constraints we **noted earlier**: